Darshfb/todo-privacy/privacy-policy.md

 ## Collection of Routine Information

-This app track basic information about their users.
-This information includes, but is not limited to, IP addresses, app details, timestamps and referring pages.
-None of this information can personally identify specific user to this app.
-The information is tracked for routine administration and maintenance purposes.
+This app doens't track basic information about their users.

 ## Cookies